 The Tesla Model 3 was once the cheapest car in Tesla’s portfolio, and while the single-motor Cybertruck is now technically cheaper the Model 3 remains an important part of Tesla's portfolio.

-The Model Y is a little bit more expensive as there's no ‘standard’ model on sale in the U.S. Instead, Tesla jumps right in at the Long Range model, which will cost you $58,990.
-The Performance model costs $63,990.
+The Model Y is a little bit more expensive as there's no ‘standard’ model on sale in the U.S. right now, though it may be coming fairly soon for somewhere around $60,000.
+For the time being Tesla jumps right in at the Long Range model, which will cost you $65,990.
+The Performance model costs $69,990.

 Tesla Model 3 vs Tesla Model Y: Design and interior

 The Tesla Model 3 is a sedan, while the Model Y is a hatchback SUV.
 Naturally that comes with a few differences in the overall look of the car and what you get on the inside.

 Being a sedan means the Model 3 has a much sleeker and sportier profile than the Model Y. It’s closer to the ground, and has a much flatter hood.
 However, that design comes with some drawbacks, as you’ll only find 15 cubic feet of rear trunk space.

 The Model Y comes with 36 cubic feet, on account of the noticeably larger SUV design.
 It’s two inches longer and wider than the Model 3, as a whopping seven inches taller.
 While you can squeeze five people into a Model 3, the Model Y’s larger design means they’re going to be a lot more comfortable on long drives.

 You also have the option for a third row in the Model Y, which means you can get seven people in there.
 The Model Y also has an optional tow hitch, which the Model 3 lacks, though it will cost you an extra $1,000